Incorporation of a Hong Kong private limited company takes around 7 days and ready-made companies are available.

 Your proposed company name can be in either in English, Chinese or registered in both languages.
 After confirmation of the availability of the your company name with the Companies Registry, we prepare all the documents for incorporating your Hong Kong company.

-Only one director is required and there are no restrictions on nationality and there is no requirement for board meetings to be held in Hong Kong.
+Only one director is required for you Hong Kong company and there are no restrictions on nationality and there is no requirement for board meetings to be held in Hong Kong.

 Only one shareholder is required and shareholder meetings do not have to take place in Hong Kong.
 Nominee shareholders are allowed and anonymity can be achieved by the use of our nominee shareholder service.